chrislattman/blogging-project/docs/terminal-commands/README.md

             ```
     - `gpg <text-file>.asc`
         - Produces the decrypted file `<text-file>` and verifies the signature using the sender's public key
-- Option 2: encrypt and sign any type of file
+- Option 2: sign and encrypt any type of file
     - `gpg -es -r <email-address> <file>`
         - The email address is the recipient's email address associated with their public key
-        - This creates an encrypted file of the form `<file>.gpg`
+        - This stores the file and your signature in an encrypted file of the form `<file>.gpg`
     - `gpg <file>.gpg`
         - Produces the decrypted file `<file>` and verifies the signature using the sender's public key
 - For either option: